 Historically, when an organization needed updated wealth data, they would either contract with a dedicated provider of this information or they would use the simple tools in their CRM.

 The screening would come in the form of a one-time data dump, priced by the record, leading to selection bias around “who to screen.”
 Or, a pay-by-record model for individual lookups would be completed within the CRM.

-In either legacy framework, data decay, selection bias, and false positive matches are massive problems, making the investment difficult to justify.
+In either legacy framework, data decay, selection bias, and false-positive matches are massive problems, making the investment difficult to justify.

 Once this data was obtained, then it would be up to the nonprofit’s staff to implement a process plan to engage donors around this information.
 As Neon One consultant partner Gail Perry outlines, some of the immediate steps an organization should be taking for major donor cultivation are:

-- Prioritizing your prospect list based off affinity for your organization through previous giving and other factors
+- Prioritizing your prospect list based off of affinity for your organization through previous giving and other factors

 - Establishing a communications plan around making contact with the prospective donor to outline a major giving path with them

 - Follow up consistently with the prospect in order to keep the conversation flowing and moving forward

 - Make the appropriate ask at the right time!